nicolabs/nicobot/README.md

 ### Docker usage

-There are [several Docker images available](https://hub.docker.com/repository/docker/nicolabs/nicobot), with the following tags :
+At the present time there are [several Docker images available](https://hub.docker.com/repository/docker/nicolabs/nicobot), with the following tags :

 - **debian** : if you have several images with the _debian_ base, this may be the most space-efficient (as base layers will be shared with other images)
 - **debian-slim** : if you want a smaller-sized image and you don't run other images based on the  _debian_ image (as it will not share as much layers as with the above `debian` tag)
 - **alpine** : this should be the smallest image in theory, but it's more complex to maintain and thereore might not meet this expectation ; please check/test before use

-The current state of those images is such that I suggest you try the _debian-slim_ image first and switch to another one if you encounter issues or have a specific use case to solve.
+> The current state of those images is such that I suggest you try the **debian-slim** image first and switch to another one if you encounter issues or have a specific use case to solve.

+The container is invoked this way :

+    docker ... [--signal-register] <bot name> <bot arguments>

+- `--signal-register` will display a QR code in the console : scan it with the Signal app on the device to link the bot with (it will simply do the *link* command inside the container ; read more about this later in this document).
+If this option is not given and the _signal_ backend is used, it will use the `.local/share/signal-cli` directory from the container or fail.
+- `<bot name>` is either `transbot` or `askbot`
+- `<bot arguments>` is the list of arguments to pass to the bot

 Sample command to start a container :